“The most interesting stories are found between the pages of your passport”

 Turns out there were.
 In fact, it was more difficult to condense this article to just 5 of my favourite visa stories.
 But here are 5 of the most quirkiest, weirdest visa details that you can find in my Indian passport.

 Note: Visas are different from entry/exit stamps.
 This blogpost is about the visas on my passport, and not entry/exit stamps.
-I will probably write another blogpost about that later.
+If you want to see some of the most interesting Entry/Exit stamps on my Indian passport, click on the link.

 So Jordan is visa-on-arrival for Indians, but you still need a visa.
 The visa fees is 40 Jordanian Dinar (was 20, when I visited in 2014) and you need to show hotel booking and proof of atleast 1000 USD.
 After all the requirements, you will be given a visa stamp on your passport.
 And that is when it became interesting for me.